Putting Labour out of the UK's misery

 Also remember that Dominic Cummings is still on the loose with scores to settle and he always seems ready to implicate our rogue civil servants in all government failure and malfeasance; speaking of which I have not once alluded to what Trump and Musk might have up the MAGA sleeve... there is much to hope for if you want a fairly and democratically elected government within months, not years.

-But keep in mind when we do get close to disposing of Starmer and his illegitimocracy, the Tory party may well pretend it can't be done - since it is just as disturbed by the almost inevitable prospect of an at leat part-PR electoral system as will Labour and Lib dems - who will be huge losers in a fair voting solution.
+But keep in mind when we do get close to disposing of Starmer and his #illegitimocracy, the Tory party may well pretend it can't be done - since it is just as disturbed by the almost inevitable prospect of any sort of PR electoral system - as will Labour and Lib dems - who will be huge losers in a fairer voting solution.
+The Electoral Commission is supposed to be a neutral and objective guardian of democracy in charge of the rules - such as they are, when the system has allowed the despotic Keir Starmer to claim a mandate for fundamental change with just 30% of the vote.

-Are we put off by the prospect of the winning parties being forced to do deals to form governments?
-Well, nothing is ever going to be as bad as the abomination Starmer and his student common room politics has wrought, so let's try and be grown up and take into account all the new tech and information innovations that can change the relationship of electors and elected.
-Our present system was devised in the dark ages of carrier pigeons and rotten boroughs, and if we stick to the wote pledge principles, then what can possibly go wrong if electors are encouraged to be involved and empowered?
+Are we put off by the prospect of seeveral "leading" parties being required to do deals to form governments?
+Well, we are happily at a point in time where there is general consensus that the government could hardly be any worse across almost every one of its responsibilities - which reduces the risk for innovation - since nothing likely to be as bad as the Starmer Goverment's omniclustershamblesfuck with its student common room politics.
+So let's try and be grown up and take into account all the new tech and innovations that can change the relationship of electorates and elected.
+Our present systems were devised in the dark ages of carrier pigeons and rotten boroughs, and if we stick to the wote pledge principles, then what can possibly go wrong if electors are encouraged to be involved, consulted and empowered - and MPS are sanctioned for breaking their promises.